MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

    regions.
 2. (Replay Scraping) T_T-Pandoras-Box which replaces LViewLoL as the scripting engine used for memory scraping replays and to control agents in the future.
-3. (Dataset Transformation) Data transformation of replays all the way from JSON files to SQLite3 database files to half precision NumPy arrays which contain all of the data required to finally train our ML model.
+3. (Dataset Transformation) Data transformation of the SQLite3 DB replays to half precision NumPy arrays which contain all of the data required to finally train our ML model.
 4. (Initial ML Model) The initial goal in this type of research is to try and create a model which can make basic action predictions using observations.
    Here we will explore using different types of ML models, some inspired by previous approaches such as OpenAI Five.
 This section will highlight